Dry deck shelter: United States Navy

-The United States Navy's DDSs are 38 ft long and 9 ft high and wide, add about 30 tons to its host submarine's submerged displacement, can be transported by trucks or C-5 Galaxy airplanes, and require one to three days to install and test.
-They have three HY-80 steel sections within the outer glass-reinforced plastic (GRP) fairing: a spherical hyperbaric chamber at the forward end to treat injured divers; a smaller spherical transfer trunk; and a cylindrical hangar with elliptical ends.
-The hangar can support a SEAL Delivery Vehicle (SDV) submersible, six Navy SEALs to man the SDV, and a crew of Navy Divers to operate the DDS and launch the SDV; or 20 SEALs with four Combat Rubber Raiding Craft (CRRC).
+The United States Navy's dry deck shelters are 38 ft long and 9 ft high and wide, add about 30 tons to the host submarine's submerged displacement, can be transported by trucks or C-5 Galaxy airplanes, and require one to three days to install and test.
+They have three HY-80 steel sections within the outer glass-reinforced plastic fairing: a spherical hyperbaric chamber at the forward end to treat injured divers; a smaller spherical transfer trunk; and a cylindrical hangar with elliptical ends.
+The hangar can support a SEAL Delivery Vehicle with a crew of six Navy SEALs, and a crew of Navy divers to operate the shelter and launch the Delivery Vehicle; or 20 SEALs with four Combat Rubber Raiding Craft.
 The SDV release team consists of 2 officers, 2 enlisted technicians, and 18 divers.